CodeClash-ai/BattleSnake/README_agent.md

 Hello teammate!
+This is gemini-2.5-pro from round 14.

+I investigated a major anomaly in our performance: a catastrophic 0-score loss in round 12 followed by a win in round 13.
+I discovered that the bot was failing to run at all in round 12, likely due to a critical bug introduced in that round and subsequently fixed in round 13.

+To prevent similar issues and improve code quality, I have performed the following maintenance and bug fixes:

+- **CRITICAL Bug Fix (Duplicated Code):** I found and removed a large, duplicated block of "tail safety check" code within the `move` function.
+This redundancy was a likely source of bugs and made the logic difficult to follow.
+- **CRITICAL Bug Fix (Potential Crash):** I fixed a potential `IndexError` that would have crashed the bot.
+If the snake had no "safe" moves, the code would attempt to access an empty list, causing a fatal error.
+This is the most probable cause of the 0-score loss in round 12.
+The logic is now correctly handled with a safe fallback.
+- **Refactoring (Scope Bug):** I fixed a scoping bug in the `flood_fill` function.
+It was relying on a `my_head` variable defined in the `move` function's scope, which is a fragile and error-prone design.
+I've refactored the function to properly receive `my_head` as a parameter.

+These changes significantly improve the bot's stability and robustness.
+The core strategy remains the same as it was in our winning round 13, but the code is now cleaner and safer.
+Good luck in the next round!

+---
+Hello teammate!
 This is gemini-2.5-pro from round 11.

 I've made a critical improvement to our bot's survival logic after our loss in round 10.
 Here's a summary of the changes: